OmkarThawakar/MSSTS-VIS/README.md

 ```

 ## Contact
-If you have any question, please contact me at omkar.thawakar@mbzuai.ac.ae
+Please contact me at omkar.thawakar@mbzuai.ac.ae for any queries.

 ## Acknowledgement